yegor256/blog/_posts/2014/dec/2014-12-01-orm-offensive-anti-pattern.md

 [OOP]({% pst 2016/aug/2016-08-15-what-is-wrong-object-oriented-programming %}) after
 [NULL reference]({% pst 2014/may/2014-05-13-why-null-is-bad %}).

-{% quote ORM, instead of encapsulating database interaction inside an object, extracts it away, literally tearing a solid and cohesive living organism apart %}
+{% quote ORM, instead of encapsulating database interaction inside an object, extracts it away, literally tearing a solid and cohesive living organism apart. %}

 Actually, I'm not the only one saying something like this, and definitely not the first.
 A lot about